-What you see here is a fully loaded winter galette.
+What you see here is a fully loaded winter (or autumn!) galette.
 I started making it a few months back inspired by a recipe in Sarah Owens' masterful Sourdough book.
 Her whole-grain boosted sourdough crust caught my attention.
 I also didn't need convincing related to the garlic-spiked labneh slathered beneath summery toppings.
-I don't need to tell most of you, as I type this, we are a long way from summer.
+I don't need to tell most of you, as I initially typed this, we were a long way from summer.

 Make it Easy!

 This galette is a bit of a project if you start from zero at late in the evening with dinner as your intention.
 Pre-make most of the components when you have a few minutes here or there in the days prior, and it will come together effortlessly when you're ready to bake the finale.